 Jim: What does that mean, for those that don't know?

-Jean: You can worry that your child is never going to go to college--
+Jean: that you can worry that your child is never gonna go to college--

 Jim: That he's failing.

 Jean: --and not going to be a productive member of society.
 We worry about those things, but Dr. Leman, I mean, you did not have a stellar academic career--

 Kevin: I'm holding in my hand, Jean, my ninth-grade report card where in one six-week session I flunked every subject.
 Final grades: 22 in algebra, 57 in algebra, circled 65's meant in New York state, where I grew up, that you actually didn't pass, but we're sick of you.

 Kevin: Yeah, and I graduated fourth from the bottom of my class in high school.
 My guidance counselor told me he couldn't get me in reform school.
 My wife's head nurse said, "Don't associate with that janitor.
 He'll never amount to anything."
 And yet, I had a mom and dad—a mom who prayed for me every day of my life—a mom and dad who believed in me every day of my life.
 And they had very little reason to believe.
 But they prayed; they covered me with prayer every day.
 And for you parents, don't push your kids.
 Failure is important.
 Grace, why is grace so abundant?
 Could it be that we need it?
 Could it be that our kids need it?